Family Disaster Plan

 - Communication Plan - Following a disaster, telephone and wireless communications may be overloaded and you may not be able to get through.
 Nevertheless, insure that the telephone receivers at home have not been shaken off the hook.
 You should have a telephone contact out of state.
 Separated family members can use this contact to find out if everyone in the family is OK, to relay messages, and to set up an alternative meeting place.
 Insure that EVERY family member has a list of key contacts and their telephone numbers.

-Last, but not least, make sure that you have a disaster kit stocked and ready to sustain you and your family for 72 hours.
+- Emergency Kit - make sure that you have a disaster kit stocked and ready to sustain you and your family for 72 hours.